Dazai5/Small-Projects/README.md

 HellO!
 Deepak here,
-All the listed projects in repository are made me in python and using Pychrm environment.
+All the listed projects in repository are made me in python using Pychrm environment.